Nicole215/whosangit/README.md

 - As a user, I want to know my score
 - As a user, I want to know how far I have progressed in the game
 ## Design
-The Design of the quiz is kept simple to avoid distraction.
+The design of the Song Quiz is intentionally kept simple to avoid distractions, as the quiz itself is already challenging.
+The background color of the page is lightcyan, chosen specifically to help the player maintain a cool and focused mindset while playing.
 ### Color Scheme
 The page is mainly kept in two colors.